MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ## How to use native authentication

-You can build apps that use native authentication by using our native authentication APIs or the Microsoft Authentication Library (MSAL) SDK for Android and iOS.
+You can build apps that use native authentication by using our native authentication APIs or the Microsoft Authentication Library (MSAL) SDK for Android and iOS/macOS.
 Whenever possible, we recommend using MSAL to add native authentication to your apps.

 For more information on native authentication samples and tutorials, see the following table.